This post may contain affiliate links. Read our disclosure policy here.

 Winter Emergency Survival Kit

 Ever since we had Winter Storm Atlas, I felt like we weren’t prepared like I wanted us to be for winter.
 We did alright but not as well as I’d hoped and I definitely saw some areas for improvement.

 The main area I wanted to improve on was just to simply build a much better winter emergency survival kit.
-We had some supplies before but with moving to our new place in an even more rural location I was very concerned with out safety and what would happen if we were without power for a week or more.
+We had some supplies before but since we moved our new place in an even more rural location, I was very concerned with our safety and what could happen if we were without power for a week or more.

 Using what we’ve learned from the years past and what we learned from our most recent storm, I put together a brand new home winter survival kit for our family and I’m very happy with what’s in it.